jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 show tables;
 ```

-While to map to the created environement we need to:
+To use your dedicated environment use the following syntax:

 ```sql
 use catalog my-flink-sql_environment;
 use  my-flink-sql_kafka-cluster;
 ```

-To shutdown every thing:
+To shutdown everything:

 ```sh
 confluent environment list